-Bharangi (Clerodendrum Serratum) - Properties, Benefits, Uses, Dosage
+Bharangi (Clerodendrum Serratum) - Uses, Benefits, Properties, Dosage and Side Effects

 Bharangi is oldest herb used in ayurvedic system which is very famous for healthy respiratory system and to give good rhythm to voice.
 Its common names are glory bower, bag flower and bleeding heart.
-Leaves are used to increase appetite and also has expectoration activities.
-Its flowers resemble to lotus.
+Bharangi Plant Leaves are used to increase appetite and also has expectoration activities.
+Bharangi flowers resemble to lotus.
 Bharangi was discovered by rishi "Bhrigu" thousands of years back.

-Bharangi is perennial woody shrub with bluntly quadrangular stems.
-Leaves are usually three at node, 3-8 inch long, oval in shape with sharp thorns.
-Thorns of this plant are pulpy and oily.
-Flowers of this plant grow in bunches are slightly fragrant and pale blue pinkish in color.
-Fruits appear in group of 16 and after ripening color changes to purple black.
-Flowers of this shrub appear in summer season and fruits at the end of rainy season.
+Bharangi Plant is perennial woody shrub with bluntly quadrangular stems.
+Bharangi Leaves are usually three at node, 3-8 inch long, oval in shape with sharp thorns.
+Bharangi Thorns are pulpy and oily.
+Bharangi Flowers grow in bunches are slightly fragrant and pale blue pinkish in color.
+Bharangi Fruits appear in group of 16 and after ripening color changes to purple black.
+Bharangi Flowers appear in summer season and fruits at the end of rainy season.

-Bharangi is woody medicinal shrub used in ayurvedic system for his various medicinal properties.
+Bharangi Botanical name is Clerodendrum Serratum and it is woody medicinal shrub used in ayurvedic system for his various medicinal properties.
 It is also called "Kasaghni" and is best used to cure respiratory system related diseases.
 Decoction prepared by leaves has bronchodilator effect.
 It is not toxic plant, flowers and leaves are also edible.
 Root of this plant is bitter, dry, anti-inflammatory, digestive, carminative, stimulant, expectorant and anti-spasmodic in nature.
 This herb contains hispidulin, 7-0 glucurodines, scutellarein, uncinatone etc. Its roots contain various chemical compounds like saponnins, D- mannitol, oleanic acid, steroidal glycosides, ferulic acid, arabinose and urosolic acid.
 Leaves are rich in luteoline, polyphonolics, carbohydrates, phenolics, terpenes and steroids.